MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

 - You can also manually curate a news digest and send it when you want.
 To learn how, see [Create and send a news digest](https://support.microsoft.com/en-us/office/create-and-send-a-news-digest-42efc3c6-605f-4a9a-85d5-1f9ff46019bf?ui=en-US&rs=en-US&ad=US).
 - To learn about email notification settings, see [SharePoint email notifications](https://support.microsoft.com/office/sharepoint-email-notifications-5bd63d8a-d43e-48cc-82b3-03a7687d5dc4).

-## Display SharePoint news in Teams using Viva Connections
+## Step 7: Display SharePoint news in Teams using Viva Connections

 [Viva Connections](/viva/connections/viva-connections-overview) is an employee experience app in Microsoft Teams.
 Use Viva Connections to engage and empower frontline workers and information workers across your organization.
 Viva Connections integrates Microsoft 365 apps and tools to create experiences that meet users where they are, keeps them updated on news and announcements, and provides access to resources from a desktop or mobile device.